Alan Donegan: PopUp Business School Co-Founder, Entrepreneur, Financially Independent Pizza Lover, Marvel Movie fan and soon to be Script Writer

 We then took a guess at what we were worth at different points over the past before we had started tracking.
 This gave us a complete picture of what we had earned over our lifetimes and what we have left to show for it!

-The blue line shows cumulative lifetime combined earnings and the orange line shows net-worth.
+The orange line shows cumulative lifetime combined earnings and the blue line shows net-worth.
 The gap between the two lines represents our spending.

 What did we learn?